-There is a separate Tenancy Addendum (Form 52642-a) and separate HAP Contract (Form 52642) for this special housing type.
+There is a designated HAP Contract (form HUD-52642) and designated Tenancy Addendum (form HUD 52642-A) for this special housing type.

 15-VI.C.
 PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION [FR Notice 1/18/17]

 Payment Standards

 The PHA payment standard for manufactured homes is determined in accordance with 24 CFR 928.505 and is the payment standard used for the PHA's HCV program.
 It is based on the applicable FMR for the area in which the manufactured home space is located.